 Certain types of contact lenses and eyeglasses may play a role in slowing the progression of myopia, or nearsightedness.

-Did you know: Dr. Tracy Brodie can fit you for Sports and Specialty Eyewear?
+Did you know our Optometrists can also fit you for Sports and Specialty Eyewear?
 Call us today!
 Also serving the Grimsby, Oakville, and Hamilton areas